top of page

 My interaction style

-• Non-judgemental, empathetic, supportive and warm
+• Non-judgemental, empathetic, and attentive

 “I believe that the style Guy uses - in which he takes a more active part in the sessions -